- Locations

 Perhaps it’s to improve organizational and workforce effectiveness.
 Maybe it’s to improve productivity, time-to-market, efficiency, inventory handling or optimization of floor space.

-Whatever the motivation, reaching a successful outcome can often benefit from the help of a manufacturing consultant.
+Whatever the motivation, the process of creating successful solutions that fully leverage Industry 4.0 execution strategies often benefits from the help of a manufacturing consultant.

-“Manufacturing consultants are brought in to help struggling operations/projects figure out what is causing the current production challenges and what the best path forward will be to improve processes,” said Keith Perkey, Haskell’s Food & Beverage Division Leader.
+“Manufacturing consultants are brought in to help struggling operations or projects figure out what is causing the current production challenges and what the best path forward will be to improve processes,” said Keith Perkey, Haskell’s Vice President of Manufacturing Solutions.

-Haskell’s Manufacturing Consulting team offers a combined 60 years of experience in optimizing capital deployment; maximizing labor productivity; enhancing overall system efficiency, performance and reliability; and minimizing waste.
+Haskell’s Manufacturing Consulting team offers more than 60 years of combined experience in optimizing capital deployment, maximizing labor productivity, enhancing overall system efficiency, performance and reliability and minimizing waste.

-When an international contact lens company sought Haskell’s help preparing its existing operation for an expected 75 percent increase in production, Haskell engineers developed a simulation model of the company’s manufacturing process, comprising automated and manual processes, and analyzed the output.
+When an international contact lens company needed help preparing its existing operation for an expected 75 percent increase in production, Haskell engineers developed a simulation model of the company’s manufacturing process, comprising automated and manual processes, and analyzed the output.

 The team identified bottlenecks and capacity constraints, including a poorly running line with many machine stops and more than 30 different stock-keeping units (SKUs) that were causing reduced throughput, increased scrap and lost time.